boldflight/BibleConverter/test_EPUB/output/jer.md

 “the king and his officials will lose their courage.
 The priests will be struck with horror, and the prophets will be speechless in astonishment.”
-[10] In response to all this I said, “Ah, Sovereign Lord, you have surely allowed the people of Judah and Jerusalem to be deceived by those who say, ‘You will be safe!’
+[10] In response to all this I said, “Ah, Sovereign **Lord**, you have surely allowed the people of Judah and Jerusalem to be deceived by those who say, ‘You will be safe!’
 But in fact a sword is already at our throats.”
 [11] At that time the people of Judah and Jerusalem will be told, “A scorching wind will sweep down from the hilltops in the wilderness on my dear people.